Colorado : Safety by City

 - The road to Zapata Falls is not for the faint of heart.
 It has a lot of steep drops and can be quite bumpy from wear and tear.
 In the winter it is still accessible, but you’ll need a high clearance vehicle and plenty of patience.
 However, it’s worth it to see the falls frozen in all their splendor.

 - There are a lot of bicyclists in Alamosa and Colorado law considers bicyclists to be the same as vehicles when it comes to obeying traffic laws.
-That means stopping at a red light, coming to a full stop at stop signs before proceeding, and giving the right of way to passengers.
+That means stopping at a red light, coming to a full stop at stop signs before proceeding, and giving the right of way to pedestrians.

 - Recreational marijuana is legal in Colorado, but you can’t just walk down the street smoking a doobie.
 (Do people still say Doobies?
 Am I dating myself?)
 You can use marijuana in private homes if the owner or landlord says it’s okay.
 That’s a really watered-down version of the law, but be sure you study it before you go if you wish to take part in recreational use.